Frequently asked questions

 Why is my property exempt from the CPZ scheme?

 New developments will be commonly exempt from the Controlled Parking Zone scheme as part of the agreement with the developer when planning permission was provided.
 Existing residents are often concerned that the approval of new developments will lead to increased pressure on parking and this policy is intended to address this issue.
-If you would like to check if your property is exempt from the scheme, please contact the Parking Shop directly on 01908 223507.
+If you would like to check if your property is exempt from the scheme, please contact the Parking Service directly on 01923 278890.